 Regional coalition building and advocacy on national human rights institutions

-LST is a founder-member of the Asian NGOs Network on National Human Rights Institutions (ANNI), and is presently one of its steering committee members.
+LST is a founder-member of the Asian NGOs Network on National Human Rights Institutions (ANNI), and was formerly a member of its steering committee.
 The ESCR programme provides country information and analysis to the ANNI; participates in its annual members’ consultation; and contributes to its regional report on the performance and establishment of national human rights institutions in Asia.
-LST was a member of the ANNI fact-finding mission on the National Human Rights Commission of Korea in 2011.

 LST has also been a regular participant in the meetings and conferences of the Asia-Pacific Forum of National Human Rights Institutions (APF), which are opportunities for dialogue with members and senior staff of national human rights institutions; and for capacity-building on emerging issues and recent developments concerning national human rights institutions at regional and international-level.